-The accounting industry is rapidly transforming partially due to productivity optimization available through newer technologies.
+The accounting profession is rapidly transforming partially due to productivity optimization available through newer technologies.
 Today’s accountant is no longer burdened with task-oriented projects.
 Instead, thanks to the shift in dynamic accounting technology, accounting software programs are becoming more automated and the role of the accountant is changing to that of a business advisor.
 The role shift of the modern accountant to a business advisor requires new skill-sets, including professional skepticism, judgement, and critical thinking skills.
 These skills will remain a high priority to accounting firms when looking at new hires.
 While the profession is rapidly changing due to emerging technologies, the need for these types of soft skills remains constant.

 Accounting technology has always played a part in making the accountant’s job just a little easier.
 As our knowledge of technology increased so has the accountant’s ability to analyze statistical values.
 Technology advancements have enhanced the accountant’s ability to interpret data efficiently and effectively.
 He/she now has the ability to interpret the language of business with such ease that the accountant has become a corporation’s most trusted business advisor.